TheBoroer/docker-bird-announce/README.md

 # Useful commands to run inside the container

-Show Routes announces via BGP:
+Show Routes announced via BGP:
 - `birdc6 show route`

 Show BGP Status for only the bgp announced (ba) block: